lupyuen/lupyuen.github.io/src/star64.md

 -   We __decompiled with Ghidra__ the RISC-V Linux Kernel

--   And we got some idea how __Apache NuttX RTOS__ might boot on Star64
+-   And we figured out how __Apache NuttX RTOS__ might boot on Star64

 Please join me in the next article as we actually boot Linux on Star64!
 (Pic above)